ahawkins/hawkins.io/wip/2011-11-26-moving_on_from_rails.md

 gone.
 Now we are faced with applications with more diverse requirements.
 You may have a Rails based application for handling the majority of web requests working in conjunction with a Node process for evented stuff.
-Hell, you may at some ponit even have processes in different langauges which have been optomised for different things.
+Hell, you may at some point even have processes in different languages which have been optimized for different things.
 Look at Twitter with Scala.
-There are many permutations of different technologies for different requiremnts.
-There will be more permuations as the way we architect the modern web.
-For me, and I think many others, Rails will become and increasinly smaller peice of the puzzle.
+There are many permutations of different technologies for different requirements.
+There will be more permutation as the way we architect the modern web.
+For me, and I think many others, Rails will become and increasingly smaller piece of the puzzle.
 Why?
 Simply because their platform is more than Rails.
 Now I focus on other questions.
 Rails answers some of them, however I'm finding it's the answer less and less.